openlibraryenvironment/gokb-info/docs/documentation/create-and-edit-provider.en.md

 ## Search Provider

 Search for a provider using the "Provider" menu item on the left menu bar.
-You can search or filter provider by name, identifier or curator group.
+You can search or filter provider by name, identifier or curatory group.

 ![GOKB search provider](../assets/search-provider.png "GOKB search provider")